TILOS-AI-Institute/MacroPlacement/Docs/CodeElements/README.md

 Before grouping the closely-related standard cells to these clusters of macro pins or IOs, we assign each cluster a cluster id from 0 to 119.
 Then, for each cluster, we traverse the netlist and assign the same cluster id to the "immediate fanins" and "immediate fanouts" of its element (macro pin or IO).
-Note that "immediate fanin" is equivalent to "transitive fanins up to level K_in = 1", and that "immediate fanouts" is equivalent to "transitive fanouts up to level K_out = 1".
+Note that "immediate fanins" is equivalent to "transitive fanins up to level K_in = 1", and that "immediate fanouts" is equivalent to "transitive fanouts up to level K_out = 1".
 It is our understanding that both K_in and K_out are always set to a default value of 1 in Circuit Training.
 However, other values might be applied.
 In our implementation, we traverse the netlist in a depth-first-search manner.